Police Increase Patrols For Return Of St. Patrick's Day Celebrations

 Pittsburgh police, Allegheny County police and Pennsylvania state police will monitor crowds.
 Officers will be in plain clothes and uniforms.
 This includes officers from the city’s mounted, motorcycle, bicycle and K-9 units.

 “In the coming days, someone will drink, someone will drive and someone will die.
-But if we can remember the definition of fun doesn’t have to include drinking or drug use, it doesn’t have to include driving while impaired,” said Pennsylvania State Police Corporal Greg Johnson.READ MORE: Endangered Bat Makes Longest Known Migration From Pennsylvania To Kentucky
+But if we can remember the definition of fun doesn’t have to include drinking or drug use, it doesn’t have to include driving while impaired,” said Pennsylvania State Police Corporal Greg Johnson.READ MORE: State Senator Says Consumers Are Getting Price Gouged At The Pump And Wants To Give Attorney General Power To Investigate

 “We don’t want to see anyone get hurt, we don’t want to see anyone get in a crash and we surely don’t want to see any fatalities,” said Yasmeen Manyisha with PennDOT District 11.